KQM-git/genshin-tcg-deck-list/content/decks/klee_vaporize.md

 ## Mulligan
 <CardRow :cards="['The Bestest Travel Companion', 'Toss-Up', 'Liu Su', 'Paimon', 'Elemental Resonance: Woven Flames']"></CardRow>

-What you mulligan for depends on the deck you’re up against, but generally, against all decks, aim to start with at least 1 dice fixer in my hand.
+What you mulligan for depends on the deck you’re up against, but generally, against all decks, aim to start with at least 1 dice fixer in your hand.
 A dice fixer is any card that allows you to manipulate your dice rolls.
 This is because you need a lot of identical dice on round 1 no matter your opener, and not getting them is basically an instant loss.  <br></br>

 Despite this, I will consider keeping some non-dice fixing cards depending on the game.
 This is because cards you shuffle back in your deck during the first reroll will not appear again, meaning throwing a Paimon back in your deck guarantees that you’ll start without one, and you’re a lot more likely to draw a bad opener such as Lotus Crisp or I Haven't Lost Yet.
 Ramp becomes strong following your opening turn so keeping ramp cards is a very strong way to offset any potential dice related failings early and transition into a strong midgame.